TeslaNeuro/Phase-Synchronizer/README.md

 - Space
 - Reliability

 At higher frequencies the system becomes less reliable and needs a complete re-design to achieve better phase correction.
 Thus a different approach and method may need to be considered as well.
 In essence phase compensation and accurate detection are two seperate things you will have to alter and re-define for better results.
+Main problem with the current setup is the two signals must have the same frequency and amplitude which may not be ideal for most arbitrary scenarios and random signal behaviour.

 ## Applications
-Communication Systems: Maintaining signal coherence in wireless and wired transmissions.
+- Telecommunication Systems: Maintaining signal coherence in wireless and wired transmissions.
-Audio Processing: Ensuring phase-aligned audio playback from multiple sources.
+- Audio Processing: Ensuring phase-aligned audio playback from multiple sources.
-Signal Processing: Synchronizing clock signals in digital electronics for better data integrity.
+- Signal Processing: Synchronizing clock signals in digital electronics for better data integrity.

 ## Example Proof of Concept PCB Prototype Rev.A
-- As you can probably tell this is a very rushed modular pcb but still functional LOL!
+- As you can probably tell this is a very rushed modular PCB but still functional LOL!
-- Used BNC connectors in case working with RF frequency signals in my case i want to test low-frequency signals (100Hz)
+- Used BNC connectors in case working with RF frequency signals in my case i want to test low-frequency signals (100Hz).
+- May need a signal generator or oscilliscope with phase shift function, otherwise use passive or active filters.

 ![image](https://github.com/user-attachments/assets/e3681b8a-cc53-40aa-9b98-96b481a9995d)